How many chapters are there on campus?

 You have a story to create at Boise State.
 And when you look at our community, see we can help you tell it.
 Each fraternity and sorority have different passions and interests, but together we are a community that wants our members to find a new home.

-Your first step is to fill out our community’s interest form.
-The next steps will be shared about the recruitment process from a member of the community.
+For more information, fill out our community’s interest form.
+Next steps will be shared about the recruitment process from a member of the community.

 Fraternity/Sorority Interest Form

-You can also join us at one of our upcoming interest sessions.
+You can also join us at one of our interest sessions over the summer to learn more about recruitment, and the community.

 As with membership in most organizations, fraternities and sororities charge membership fees.
 It’s entirely fair to ask for a written breakdown of membership costs and the chapter’s budget before you join.
 It’s also important to ask about any added costs.